This country-specific Q&A provides an overview of Competition Litigation laws and regulations applicable in Sweden.

 How does the court approach the assessment of loss in competition damages cases?
 Are “umbrella effects” recognised?
 Is any particular economic methodology favoured by the court?
 How is interest calculated?

-The objective of damages awards for infringement of competition law is to restore the claimant’s financial situation to that which it would have been had the infringement never occurred.
-Therefore, when setting damages, the courts will compare the claimant’s actual financial situation with the hypothetical financial situation absent the infringement.
-Compensation will also reflect other detrimental effects on the plaintiff’s business, even those of a more long-term or difficult-to-quantify nature (such as loss of goodwill or detrimental impact on an intellectual property right).
+The damages should fully restore the claimant’s financial situation to that which it would have been had the infringement never occurred.
+Therefore, the courts will compare the claimant’s actual financial situation with the hypothetical financial situation absent the infringement.
+Umbrella effects are recognised as clarified by the EU Court of Justice in C-557/12 Kone.

 Can a defendant seek contribution or indemnity from other defendants?
 On what basis is liability allocated between defendants?